michaelolof/vue-state-validator/docs/src/helper-directives.md

 ## v-vsv-max
 `v-vsv-max="[max]"`

-This directive will place a maximum limit of defined in `max` on the value of your input element.
+This directive will place a maximum limit on the value of your input element.
 Best used for numeric inputs
 ```html
 <input v-model="amount.value" v-vsv-max="100000" />
 ```